 With digitalization comes the need to enhance the finance team’s and the overall organization’s digital skills and capabilities.
 CFOs will focus on optimizing relevant digital skills that can speed up workflows and drive overall efficiency across teams.

-97% of CFOs say employee engagement and retention is a priority for 2021, along with hiring and growing digital skills at 89%.
+97% of CFOs say employee engagement and retention is one of the top CFO priorities for 2021, along with hiring and growing digital skills at 89%.

 Performance Canvas: Helping CFOs Turn plans into Goals in 2021

 CFOs have a long year ahead with a need to balance budgeting with sound innovation and growth.
 Many CFOs are focused on supercharging their scenario-based planning, forecasting, and reporting needs to help them face the year’s many challenges head-on.

 A software like Performance Canvas is the right solutions partner with all the capabilities built within it to address these priorities.
 It eliminates redundant and time-consuming processes that can dramatically free up finance teams to focus on growth opportunities for the entire organization.

 Even when the year’s challenges seem challenging to achieve, PCF can empower CFOs and their teams with a reliable financial dashboard that can help them track and measure performance.
 Hence, the way forward is more transparent, no matter how many roadblocks may stand in the way.

 Explore other PCF features and see why it is the right investment choice for your team today.